schevalier/Whetlab-Python-Client/doc/tutorial.rst

     best_job = scientist.best()

-This is the hyper-parameter values we should be using to train our final SVM classifier [#f3]_.
+These are the hyper-parameter values we should be using to train our final SVM classifier [#f3]_.

 Viewing experiments